 Taking all these challenges into account, our IT team sought a different approach.
 We deployed VMware SD-WAN™ to mitigate WAN drawbacks when ISP environments are congested.
-This easy-to-install system sits in-between colleague devices and their ISP modems/routers, and is able to provide benefits such as Quality of Service (QoS), link remediation, and blackout protection.
+This easy-to-install system sits in-between colleague devices and their ISP modems/routers, and is able to provide benefits such as Quality of Service (QoS), link remediation, and uptime protection.

 QoS allows us to automatically prioritize business-critical traffic like Zoom, Microsoft Teams and VMware Horizon®.
 Link remediation minimizes degradation through forward error correction, activating jitter buffering and synthetic packet production.
-Blackout protection provides ability for our colleagues to perform sub-second, on-demand per-packet link steering between multiple ISPs based on the measured performance metric, intelligent application learning, business priority of the application, and link cost.
+Uptime protection provides ability for our colleagues to perform sub-second, on-demand per-packet link steering between multiple ISPs based on the measured performance metric, intelligent application learning, business priority of the application, and link cost.

 In addition to colleagues’ home ISPs, LTE is leveraged by providing an ongoing backup solution or enhancing business critical applications as needed.